ViceVersa pizza

 ViceVersa is what an Italian aperitivo bar from a Roman bartender looks like in Miami.

-In many ways, this Italian aperitivo bar and restaurant from acclaimed bartender Valentino Longo has it all: best-in-class drinks, Neo-Neapolitan-style pizza that’s in the mix for Miami’s best, an Italian futurist aesthetic to match (think of the famous poster ads for Italian spirit brands, and turn that into restaurant menus, uniform designs and wall art), plus a weekly burger special that Miamians have been chasing since before ViceVersa even existed.
+In many ways, this Italian aperitivo bar and restaurant from acclaimed bartender Valentino Longo has it all: best-in-class drinks, neo-Neapolitan-style pizza that’s in the mix for Miami’s best, an Italian futurist aesthetic to match (think of the famous poster ads for Italian spirit brands, and turn that into restaurant menus, uniform designs, and wall art), plus a weekly burger special that Miamians have been chasing since before ViceVersa even existed.

 Owner Longo trained at some of Europe’s top hotel bars but built his local reputation at The Champagne Bar at the Four Seasons Surf Club here in Miami when he was named Bombay Sapphire’s Most Imaginative Bartender back in 2019.

-For this, his first solo venture, he set out to open a contemporary aperitivo bar that’s made for Miami – the type of place where you can start the night or keep it going.
-In fact, the name ViceVersa is a reference to how you can make your experience whatever you wish: Come here pre-dinner for Italian craft cocktails dreamt up by Longo, paired with pizza and crudos curated by the team behind the recently shuttered Jaguar Sun – or vice versa, extend your evening after dinner and grab a scoop of house-spun gelato and digestif.
+For this, his first solo venture, he set out to open a contemporary aperitivo bar that’s made for Miami — the type of place where you can start the night or keep it going.
+In fact, the name ViceVersa is a reference to how you can make your experience whatever you wish: Come here pre-dinner for Italian craft cocktails dreamt up by Longo, paired with pizza and crudos curated by the team behind the recently shuttered Jaguar Sun — or vice versa, extend your evening after dinner and grab a scoop of house-spun gelato and a digestif.

 We sat down and chatted with Longo about all things Italian cocktails, his new bar that has the whole town talking, and his ideal drink order on a night off.